Criticism of the Pledge of Allegiance

 The Pledge of Allegiance of the United States has been criticized on several grounds.
 Its use in government funded schools has been the most controversial, as critics contend that a government-sanctioned endorsement of religion violates the Establishment Clause of the First Amendment to the U.S. Constitution.
-Arguments against the pledge include that the pledge itself is incompatible with democracy and freedom, that it is a form of nationalistic indoctrination, that pledges of allegiance are features of totalitarian states such as Nazi Germany, and that the pledge was written to honor Christopher Columbus and to sell flags.
+Arguments against the pledge include that the pledge itself is incompatible with democracy and freedom, that it is a form of nationalistic indoctrination, that pledges of allegiance are features of current and former totalitarian states such as Nazi Germany, and that the pledge was written to sell flags.

 Religious issues

 Even before the addition of the phrase "under God" in 1954, legal challenges were frequently founded on the basis of freedom of religion.
 Central to early challenges were Jehovah's Witnesses, a group whose beliefs preclude swearing loyalty to any power lesser than God.
-In the 1940 Supreme Court case Minersville School District vs. Gobitis, an 8–1 majority in the Court held that a school district's interest in promoting national unity permitted it to require Witness students to recite the Pledge along with their class mates.
+In the 1940 Supreme Court case Minersville School District vs. Gobitis, an 8–1 majority in the Court held that a school district's interest in promoting national unity permitted it to require Witness students to recite the Pledge along with their classmates.
 Gobitis was an unpopular decision in the press, and it led to a rash of mob violence and intimidation against Jehovah's Witnesses.

 Three years later in West Virginia State Board of Education vs. Barnette, the Court reversed itself, voting 6–3 to forbid a school from requiring the Pledge.
 As a result, since 1943 public schools have been disallowed from punishing students for not reciting the Pledge.
 Nonetheless, it remains taught to and expected of school children in many schools, as the Court leaves many details in such matters up to respective state governments.
 More specific objections have been raised since the addition of the phrase "under God" to the Pledge.
 The year of its addition, 1954, was also near the beginning of the Cold War anti-communist movement in the United States.

 Matter of Lewis v.
 Allen

 In response to the June 14, 1954 Congressional change of the wording of the Pledge (found in U.S. Code, tit.
 36 § 172) to include "under God", a series of lawsuits were filed in the New York State courts by Joseph L. Lewis challenging the constitutionality of the addition of the new phrase.
 Lewis was a publisher, writer, and co-founder of Freethinkers of America.
-As the cases involved Joseph Lewis desiring the Court to order the Commissioner of Education of The State of New York, James E. Allen, Jr. to remove the new words from the Pledge, these cases are referred to as the Matter of Lewis v.
+As the cases involved Joseph Lewis desiring the Court to order the Commissioner of Education of The State of New York, James E. Allen Jr. to remove the new words from the Pledge, these cases are referred to as the Matter of Lewis v.
 Allen.